hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Improved iPad interaction and large-screen workflows.
 - Improved update checking to notify users only when a new version is available.
 - Additional stability and performance improvements.

+## Version 8.1.1 Features
+### A more powerful image enhancement experience.

+- Fixed an issue where the title bar could disappear.
+- Fixed an issue where the minimum value was incorrectly set to 0 when maximum value suppression was enabled.
+- Redesigned the Stretch interface with an improved workflow.
+- Added more Stretch controls for more flexible image visualization.
+- Additional stability and interface improvements.

 ## Acknowledgements
 Project: LAMOST，China